mnm967/qamba-studio-oss/README.md

 This is the local half of a studio that also had a cloud half, and the cloud half is not here — not disabled, not behind a flag, removed.
-No accounts, no shared render pod, no cloud backup or sync, no project sharing, no paid tier, no automatic QA reviewer.
+No accounts, no shared render pod, no cloud backup or sync, no project sharing, no automatic QA reviewer.

-You will still find the occasional comment that measures something "on the pod".
-Those are provenance: a number was measured somewhere, and where it was measured is part of whether you should believe it.
-The code is local-only — a comment recording where a figure came from is not a feature quietly still running.

 ---